Heal Emotional Wounds: How to do it?

 Take care of your wounds so they can heal properly

-Emotional wounds are worse than their physical counterparts, but they must be treated equally.
+Emotional wounds might feel worse than their physical counterparts, but they must be treated equally.
 Indeed, the steps taken to heal emotional wounds are similar to when you have a cut or a bruise on your body.

 1. Where is your wound?